 - Heuristic-based detection – Scanning for unknown viruses on the basis of suspicious behaviour or file structures.

-- Signature-based detection, which means the software is looking for specific patterns in order to detect and prevent attacks.
+- Signature-based detection, which means the software is looking for signature updates with specific patterns in order to detect and prevent attacks.
 However, as these attacks have evolved, hackers began to develop ways to sidestep signature-based detection.
 For example, encrypting files that could not easily be read by a binary scanner.

 Because Traditional Antivirus relies on a set of ‘rules’ or ‘characteristics’, it is not constantly evolving to consider new types of attacks.
 Cyber-attacks are sophisticating every day and traditional AV can no longer keep up.

 NGAV is the natural evolution of Traditional Antivirus, it is designed to protect devices from the full spectrum of modern cyber-attacks.
 NGAV uses algorithms, artificial intelligence (AI), threat intelligence and data science to detect and lock the malicious tools, tactics and techniques that attackers generally rely on.